Our approach starts with visibility.

 Based on international standards including the Universal Declaration of Human Rights and the International Labour Organisation’s Core Conventions on Labour Standards, our Ethical Trading Code of Practice represents our baseline requirements which work alongside local laws to ensure a minimum standard of protection is afforded to all people in our supply base in all countries.

-We audit 100% of main production sites (known a “Tier 1”) and their subcontracted (process) units (known as “Tier 2”).
+We audit 100% of main factories (known a “Tier 1”), their subcontracted (process) units (known as “Tier 2”), and nominated or preferred trims and label suppliers (known as “Tier 3”).

 Our risk framework is founded on the severity of impact vs. likelihood/scale of impact to ensure it remains focussed on worker welfare and material environmental impact.
-Where we identify evidence of severe Human Rights or Environmental issues, we may undertake further due diligence, using offsite assessments and unannounced investigations.
+Where we identify evidence of severe human rights or environmental issues, we undertake further due diligence, using offsite assessments and unannounced investigations.

-Going beyond ethical due diligence, we require factories on our sustainability leadership programme to provide independent verification of energy and resource reduction utilising industry recognised schemes including IS0 50001, LEED and IS0 140001.
-Factories enrolled in this programme are required to undertake a certification audit through a recognised certifier every three years.
+We certify all environmental sustainability claims.
+We require factories on our sustainability leadership programme to utilise industry recognised certification schemes (IS0 50001, LEED), completing a certification audit through a recognised certifier every three years.

 - Auditors interview between 10 and 62 people in every audit depending on factory size.
 All audits include active participation of male and female interviewees, and interviews are mostly completed onsite.
 In an average Superdry factory of 645 People, auditors’ interview 7% of the workforce.